mvac7/TARP/README.md

 ### Tone:

-Tone generator control based on two square wave oscillators, and a controlfrequency offset.
+Tone generator control based on two square wave oscillators.

+You can disable generator B by pressing the "A + B" switcher and you can modify the frequency offset from the "OFFS" field (0 to 255).

 It contains a software envelope generator with 8 different waveforms, which can modify the parameters of speed or whether cyclical.
 It also includes a control for changing octave (1-6), and a control to increase or reduce notes of the pattern.